magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 Path to the `Authorizenet` UI form in Admin is **STORES > Configuration > SALES > Payment Methods > Authorize.net Direct Post**).

-This repository contains two datasets: `authorizenet` that covers 7 fields, and `authorizenet_rollback` that covers one field.
+This repository contains two datasets: `authorizenet` that covers seven fields, and `authorizenet_rollback` that covers one field.

 Semantics of the field attributes: